U.S. flag

 Introduction

-The esophagus, historically also spelled oesophagus, is a tubular, elongated organ of the digestive system which connects the pharynx to the stomach.
-The esophagus is the organ that food travels through to reach the stomach for further digestion.
-It follows a path that travels behind the trachea and heart, in front of the spinal column, and through the diaphragm before entering the stomach.[1][2]
+The esophagus is a tubular, elongated organ of the digestive system that connects the pharynx to the stomach (see Images.
+Digestive and Respiratory Structures Anatomically Related to the Esophagus; Muscles of the Cheek and Pharynx; Posterior View of the Pharynx, Esophagus, and Thoracic Structures).
+Food passes through the esophagus to reach the stomach for further digestion.
+This tubular organ follows a course posterior to the trachea and heart, anterior to the spinal column, and traverses the diaphragm before entering the stomach.[1][2]

-The organ is typically about nine to ten inches (23 to 25 cm) long in fully grown adults, with sphincters located at each of its proximal and distal extremities, a mucosa-lined lumen and connective tissue, and smooth muscle outer composition.
-The sphincter located anteriorly, the upper esophageal sphincter, allows for the single direction passage of food into the esophagus, and anteriorly, the lower esophageal sphincter allows for the single direction passage of food into the stomach.
-[3][4][5]
+The organ is typically 9 to 10 in (23–25 cm) long in fully grown adults.
+Sphincters are present at both proximal and distal extremities.
+The lumen is lined with mucosa and supported by connective tissue, with an outer layer of smooth muscle.
+The upper esophageal sphincter (UES), located proximally, permits unidirectional passage of food into the organ, whereas the lower esophageal sphincter (LES), located distally, allows unidirectional passage of food into the stomach.[5][6][3]

 Structure and Function